 It used to be that the debate was framed like this (and Rothbard and de Soto certainly frame it as such): when a depositor puts his money in the bank, in a deposit account (which is distinct from a loan account), he maintains legal ownership of present use of that money and therefore for the bank to lend out some of that money is (or should be) clearly illegal.
 To lend out some of that money, that is, to only keep a fraction of the depositor’s money on reserve is clearly fractional reserve banking.
 And clearly unjustifiable.

 While some of the older generation proponents of fractional reserve model (such as John Law in the 18th century– see Joe Salerno here) would see no problem with the above.
 But modern proponents of fractional reserve banking don’t formulate the relationship between the bank and the depositor like that.

 Before moving on, I want to emphasize something: if fractional reserve banking is defined as the above, then many fractional reserve banking advocates would admit that fractional reserve banking is legally/ethically problematic.
-It’s just that the modern fractional reserve banking proponent doesn’t define things in this way.
+It’s just that the modern fractional reserve banking proponent doesn’t define things in this way (right?
+Fractional reserve advocates conceive a different relationship between depositor and bank, as we will get to).
 Thus, the modern advocate of fractional reserve banking shouldn’t be as quick to oppose Murray Rothbard’s position on fractional reserve banking; because he opposed it as he defined it.
 If one dissents from Rothbard’s demand for a full reserve scenario, let him at least be fair about the scenario Rothbard most vocally opposed.

 Therefore, the fractional reserve advocates (such as Michael Rozeff) that characterize their position as presented in the preceding paragraph, are also wrong.
 This was the position that Joe Salerno and Hans Hoppe wrote against in the 90’s (for example, this key essay).